 Ready to start your search for that perfect partner?
 Here are four things to keep in mind when browsing call-tracking providers; you can use this as a checklist of criteria to look for when shopping for call-tracking software.

-What to Look for in Call-Tracking Services
+What to Look for in Call-Tracking Software

 1. Real-time Data

 Gathering data about customers after they've called you is one thing.
 But what about gathering data about callers as you're on the phone with them?
 Wouldn't they feel more engaged if you knew specifics about them before they even start talking?